bradyjoslin/assembllm/README.md

   vowels: 29
 ```

-### Chaining with Bash Scripts
+## Chaining with Bash Scripts

-Alternatively, you can chain LLM responses using bash scripts:
+While assembllm provides a powerful built-in task feature, you can also chain LLM responses directly within Bash scripts for simpler automation.
+Here’s an example:

 ```sh
 #!/bin/bash